trnkv/IndicoAbstract/README.md

 3. `python3 main.py`

-## To change path to XML files you should open 'main.py' in a text editor and replace required variables:
+## To change path to input files you should open 'main.py' in a text editor and replace required variables:
 `CONFERENCEINFO_XMLFILENAME`

 `ABSTRACTS_XMLFILENAME`